johnwcowan/r7rs-work/Twinjo.md

 ## Basic Text syntax

-  * Integers: optional sign followed by sequence of digits, no leading 0s.
+  * Integers: optional minus sign followed by sequence of digits, no leading 0s.

-  * Floats: optional sign followed by sequence of digits with optional decimal point followed by optional exponent (`E` followed by sign followed by digits).
+  * Floats: optional minus sign followed by sequence of digits with an optional decimal point which must appear between two digits, followed by optional exponent (`E` followed by optional minus sign followed by digits).
-    Leading 0s and trailing 0s following the decimal point are not allowed.
+    Leading 0s are not allowed, and neither are trailing 0s following a decimal point.
     Either the decimal point or the exponent can be omitted but not both.

-  * Symbols: a sequence of lower-case ASCII letters, digits, and the symbols `! $ & * + - . / < = > ? ^ _ ~`, except that the first character may not be a digit,
+  * Symbols: a sequence of lower-case ASCII letters, digits, and the symbols `! $ & * + - . < = > ? ^ _ ~`, except that the first character may not be a digit,
-    and if the first character is `+` or `-`, the second character may not be a digit.
+    and if the first character is a minus sign, the second character may not be a digit.
+    The character `/` is allowed only if it is the only character in the symbol.

-    Symbols that have at least one other character, including all of Unicode, are encoded as a sequence of characters surrounded by vertical bars.
+    Symbols with at least one other Unicode character are encoded as a sequence of characters surrounded by vertical bars.
     The only escapes are `\\` and `\|`.